Clinical Chemistry Fellowship

-In addition to clinical chemistry laboratory rotations, the programs offers exposure to practical laboratory training in hematology, coagulation, and microbiology.
-The fellow spends one month rotating in hematology and coagulation and one month in Microbiology.
+In addition to clinical chemistry laboratory rotations, the programs offer exposure to practical laboratory training in hematology, coagulation, and microbiology.
+The fellow spends one month rotating in hematology and coagulation and one month in microbiology.

-Rotation includes practical laboratory orientation and exposure, as well as clinical and laboratory exposure though attending conferences with residents and faculty in that speciality.
+Rotation includes practical laboratory orientation and exposure, as well as clinical and laboratory exposure though attending conferences with residents and faculty in that specialty.